Sun Damage: How To Tell If It's Freckles Or Age Spots And What To Do About It

 Key Takeaways:

-• Differentiating Spots: Freckles and age spots both result from sun exposure, but they differ in size, color, and permanence.
+- Differentiating spots: Freckles and age spots both come from sun exposure, but they differ in size, color, and how long they last.
+Freckles are small and seasonal; age spots are larger, defined, and persistent.

-Freckles and age spots are both forms of hyperpigmentation that appear due to sun exposure, but they’re not quite the same thing.
+Freckles do not turn into age spots, but they are related: both are forms of sun-linked pigmentation, they are just not quite the same thing.
 Freckles, also known as ephelides, are usually small, flat, and tend to appear in clusters.
-They often show up in childhood and can fade during the winter months when sun exposure is lower.
+They often show up in childhood and can become less noticeable during the winter months when sun exposure is lower.
 People with lighter skin tones and red or blonde hair are more prone to developing freckles, although anyone can get them.

 Why Do Freckles And Age Spots Form?